 Karen W. Nolen, LICSW is a Licensed Independent Clinical Social Worker receiving her MSW at the University of Michigan in 1995 and BSW in 1990 from Northeastern State, Tahlequah, Oklahoma.

 Prior to working in mental health, I did environmental work for non-profits in Oklahoma, Michigan and Massachusetts often initiating conversations between national and local non-profits, community leaders, local schools and colleges.
 In Michigan, I worked for GREEN (Global Rivers Environmental Educational Network), as their Native American Outreach Coordinator within the U.S. and Great Lakes regions of Canada, bringing the values of social work and indigenous peoples into conversations on water quality with both tribal and environmental education projects.
 While gathering curriculum and tools from Bioregional Congresses, I was fortunate to meet the late Thomas Berry and Theodore Roszak who each in their own ways, introduced me to ecopsychology.
-I can't believe that was 20 years ago.
 Back then, my resume read; Environmental Social Worker.
 I know of no other practice that encompasses our wholeness as much as social work, especially when I consider it's origins.

 Periodically, I continue to keep my hand in water quality through staying abreast of threats to local water resources where I live and through volunteering within my local watershed.
 Because I live on the Connecticut River, my own well contains adjacent ground water so I'm constantly reminded that we all live downstream.